 It is two-and-one-half years after U.S. President Abraham Lincoln issued the Emancipation Proclamation, and two months after the war came to an effective end.
-And on this day, in the far reaches of the old Confederacy, Union General Major Gordon Granger lands at Galveston, Texas bearing startling news to black persons living in Texas: you are free, is his message.
+And on this day, in the far reaches of the old Confederacy, Union Major General Gordon Granger arrives in Galveston, Texas bearing startling news for black persons living in Texas: you are free, is his message.

 Granger’s pronouncement begins thus: “The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and free laborer.”